arkndjl/website/content/posts/awoba-intro.md

 Because of these factors, it is key to use a combination of WOBA and xWOBA to equally account for the luckiness of certain outcomes that would penalize a hitter’s WOBA, while also accounting for intentionally “unexpected” productive outcomes that xWOBA would penalize.

 ## Creating aWOBA
 Because WOBA represents a player’s tangible production, and xWOBA represents a player’s hypothetically expected production, both are valuable, and both should be equally weighted in the evaluation of a hitter’s production over the past year.
-In order to this, I will be using “mWOBA” to represent the averaged WOBA value between WOBA and xWOBA.
+In order to this, I will be using “aWOBA” to represent the averaged WOBA value between WOBA and xWOBA.
 The formula is simple:

 **aWOBA**: (WOBA + xWOBA) / 2